Last updated May 22, 2023

 Senna Stimulant laxative 8.6–17.2 mg daily Per symptom response and side effects

-Side effects most commonly cramping and abdominal discomfort
+Side effects commonly reported include cramping and abdominal discomfort

-No clear maximum dose.
-Often recommended maximum is 4 tablets twice per day <$50 Also present in many laxative teas, where dose may be difficult to calculate
+Maximum recommended dose is 4 tablets twice daily <$50 Also present in many laxative teas, where dose may be difficult to calculate

 Long-term safety and efficacy unknown

-Lubiprostone Intestinal secretagogue acting on chloride channel type 2 in the gut that increases chloride secretion 24 μg BID Per symptom response
+Lubiprostone Intestinal secretagogue acting on chloride channel type 2 in the gut to increase chloride secretion 24 μg twice a day (BID) Per symptom response

 Linaclotide Intestinal secretagogue acting on guanylate cyclase-C, which activates CFTR in the gut to increase chloride secretion 72–145 μg daily Per symptom response